raspberrypilearning/dojo-mentoring/en/step_3.md

 3. Ask your peers, and only then ask a mentor.

 For example:
-+ Look at the what the most recent piece of code you added was.
++ Look at what the most recent piece of code you added was.
 Was the code running without any errors before you added that in?
 + If you search on Google "code to add a link in html" you should find what you are looking for.
 + Did you ask [Name of another Ninja] what they did to get it to work?
 They are working on a similar project.